hsivonen/encoding_rs/README.md

 The speed resulting from enabling this feature is believed to be acceptable for Web-exposed encoder use cases.

-### `parallel-utf8`

-Enables multi-threaded UTF-8 validation using [`rayon`](https://github.com/nikomatsakis/rayon).
-This is an experimental feature that may be removed in the future if it doesn't provide enough benefit.
-At present, the task splitting threshold has not been calibrated on a wide variety of CPUs, so enabling this feature might be a pessimiation on some hardware.

 ## Performance goals